KSAMissionCtrl/OpsTracker/README.md

 - Collapsing/Expanding the [Operations Menu](https://github.com/KSAMissionCtrl/OpsTracker/wiki/Navigation) can sometimes cause the entire area to go blank the next time something in it is clicked on
 - Ground tracks for aircraft can sometimes not be hovered over to display additional information for that point in the flight.
 Try zooming in closer or panning the map view around a bit

+For other known issues, see the [open bug listing](https://github.com/KSAMissionCtrl/OpsTracker/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 ### Future Fixes/Changes/Additions

 See all current bugs and future enhancements over in our [Issues Tracker](https://github.com/KSAMissionCtrl/OpsTracker/issues).